sazap10/advent-of-code/README.md

 # advent-of-code-2020
-Repo for avent of code 2020 solutions
+Repo for advent of code 2020 solutions